oemof/oemof-solph/README.rst

     pip install https://github.com/oemof/oemof-solph/archive/dev.zip

-For more details, also about how to install python, if you are new to python, have a look at the *Link zu zukünftiger oemof/oemof* section.
+For more details, also about how to install python, if you are new to python, have a look at the *Installing python3* section below.

 For running an oemof-solph optimisation model, you need to install a solver.
 Following you find guidelines for the installation process for different operation systems.